 “Big Roy” is no stranger to the food industry in Alaska.
 From bartending, to banquets, and specialty parties; Big Roy is well known.
 Roy grew up and started his career learning Panamanian cuisine from his mother, a true master in her field.
 Traveling with his family throughout Central America and the Hawaiian Islands, Big Roy’s culinary roots started with the peoples’ food: Home-style food cooked with love for the families.

-Roy settled down in Seattle working as a fish peddler in Pier 36 and started cooking at Jacks Seafood Spot in 1990.
-In 1995 Roy moved back to Anchorage where he followed his path working one on one with the guest.
-A natural people person Big Roy excelled first as a waiter, then banquet server and guest coordinator.
-His love for people and food soon cross paths with Lee and the Two Fat Guys Catering was born.
+Roy settled down in Seattle, working as a fish peddler in Pier 36, and started cooking at Jacks Seafood Spot in 1990.
+In 1995 Roy moved back to Anchorage, where he followed his path, working one on one with the guest.
+A natural people person, Big Roy excelled first as a waiter, then banquet server, and then guest coordinator.
+His love for people and food would soon cross paths with James, and Two Fat Guys Catering was born.

-Two Fat Guys Catering strive every day to give their guest culinary delights they grew up with, crave-able food that creates memories that would satisfy even a fat guy:
+Two Fat Guys Catering strive every day to give their guest the culinary delights they grew up with; crave-able food that creates memories that would satisfy even a fat guy:

 Never trust a skinny cook.